harinijk/StockNet/README.md

 A simple, session-based stock-trading demo where users can sign up, log in, manage funds, view prices, and buy/sell shares. **Front end**: React + React Router + MUI + Chart.js. **Back end**: Node/Express + `pg` + `express-session`. **DB**: PostgreSQL.

-> ⚠️ **Disclaimer**: Educational project only.
-Not financial advice.
-Do not use with real accounts or money.

 ---

 ## ✨ Features